mvlassis/pixeltetris/README.md

 ### Linux
 - Firstly, install the g++ compiler using a command like *sudo apt install g++* or *sudo dnf install gcc-g++*.
 Then, install CMake using a command like *sudo apt install cmake* or *sudo dnf install cmake*.
 - You will also need the SDL2, SDL_ttf and SDL_image libaries.
-Install them on Ubuntu-based systems by running:
+Install them on Debian-based systems by running:
 ```
 sudo apt install libsdl2-dev
 sudo apt install libsdl2-ttf-dev